seddonm1/arc-starter/README.md

 ## How to execute

-By default everything will be executed as an Arc stage but if needed SQL can be executed directly which can speed development:
+By default everything will be executed as an Arc stage but if needed SQL can be executed directly by using the Jupyter `%%sql` magic which can speed development:

 ```sql
 %%sql